Krissaan-amen/Neural-Nets-From-First-Principles/README.md

 This repository houses a suite of deep learning implementations designed to bridge the gap between theoretical mathematics and practical application.
 It progresses from **low-level algorithmic construction**—implementing backpropagation and gradient descent without frameworks—to deploying **state-of-the-art architectures** like LSTMs and Variational Autoencoders (VAEs) using TensorFlow and Keras.

 The project demonstrates proficiency in both **R** and **Python** ecosystems, focusing on model interpretability, manifold learning, and generative AI.
-Here is the implementations section formatted as a clean, professional table.

 ## Technical Implementations